henningorlowski/robot_dinosaur_api_flask_redis/README.md

 ## Flask as REST-API and Redis as database for the game
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-Grover is assembling an army of remote-controlled robots to fight the dinosaurs and the first step towards that is to run simulations on how they will perform.
+We assemble an army of remote-controlled robots to fight the dinosaurs and the first step towards that is to run simulations on how they will perform.
 You are tasked with implementing a service that provides a REST API to support those simulations

 ## Features
 - Able to create an empty simulation space - an empty 50 x 50 grid;